Celebrating 75+ Years of Inspiring Lifelong Success!

-To prepare children and adults with developmental disabilities for maximum independence and integration in the community through individualized programs and services, in keeping with the philosophy and vision of our founders.
+To prepare children and adults with intellectual and developmental disabilities for maximum independence and integration in the community through individualized programs and services, in keeping with the philosophy and vision of our founders.
 We are dedicated to serving our people in an atmosphere of dignity and compassion.

 Holy Childhood was founded in 1946 by educators and community leader visionaries who believed in the value of every person regardless of their abilities.